7 medication safety tips for seniors and their caregivers

 2. Follow every single direction.
 Make sure you know everything there is to know about each medication that your loved one is taking.
 This includes what it’s for, what it looks like, how many need to be taken, when it needs to be taken, storage requirements and possible side effects.

 3. Develop a routine.
 Follow the same medication schedule every day.
 This will help ensure that your relative doesn’t miss a dose or take medication at the wrong time.
 Set up a way to keep track of which medications have been taken, whether it’s with a pill box or a daily checklist.

 4. Pay attention to symptoms.
 Once your loved one begins to take a new medication, keep a watchful eye on him or her.
 Pay attention to signs of any adverse symptoms, like an upset stomach, diarrhea, constipation, rashes, forgetfulness or dizziness.
 As soon as you notice any of these, notify your relative’s health care provider immediately.

-5. Invest in a medical alert system from Bay Alarm.
+5. Invest in a medical alert watch from Bay Alarm.
 With a medical alarm device, your relative will be able to contact emergency help at the push of a button.
 This could come in handy in the event of an accidental overdose, dangerous drug interaction or medical emergency.